dewanwadud1/dewanwadud1/README.md

-- 👋 Hi, I’m Abdul Wadud.
-I am a PhD candidate at University College Dublin, Ireland.
-Also, I am a Research Associate at the Bangladesh Institute of Governance and Management (BIGM).
-     I am a former Lecturer of ICT at Rajshahi Cantonment Public School and College.
+- 👋 Hi, Greetings!
+I'm Abdul Wadud, a PhD candidate at University College Dublin, Ireland.
+Besides my research pursuits, I'm also a Research Associate at the prestigious Bangladesh Institute of            Governance and Management (BIGM).
+In the past, I had the honor of serving as a Lecturer of ICT at Rajshahi Cantonment Public School and College, where I shared my passion for technology with           eager minds.
-     I pursued an MSc degree in Computer Science at the Department of Computer Science, South Asian University (SAU), New Delhi, India.
-     I was awarded the prestigious President Scholarship and SAU Special Scholarship at SAU.
+     My academic journey led me to pursue an MSc degree in Computer Science at the esteemed Department of Computer Science, South Asian University (SAU) in New Delhi, India.
+During my time there, I         was fortunate to receive both the prestigious President Scholarship and the SAU Special Scholarship, recognizing my dedication to excellence.
-     In addition, I served as a Research Assistant for Dr. Bijoy Chand Chatterjee and Dr. Anas Basalamah on two different projects, respectively.
+     I've also had the privilege of working as a Research Assistant on two exciting projects, collaborating with distinguished scholars like Dr. Bijoy Chand Chatterjee and Dr. Anas Basalamah.
+     Together, these experiences have shaped me into a curious and driven individual, always seeking to explore new frontiers in the world of technology and research.

 - 👀 I’m interested in conducting research work in Data Science, Machine Learning, Deep Learning, Optical Communication and Networking, and Other Quantitative Analysis.
 - 🌱 I’m currently learning and Mastering on Data Science with R and Python.